EPCCed/PythonHPC/README.md

 will also need to be able to run a Jupyter notebook on your own laptop -- follow the installation instructions at [https://jupyter.org/install](https://jupyter.org/install).

+You will also need an account on the [UK national supercomputer ARCHER2](https://www.archer2.ac.uk/); full details of how to apply will be supplied in advance.

 <h3>Timetable (all times are in BST)</h3>